 Defeated, I said, “Fine.
 I’ll tell her.”

-Before I left her room, I turned to her and said, “Thank you, Arezo.
+Before I left her room, I turned to her, “Thank you, Arezo.
 Seriously.”

 As I closed her door, Pandora’s voice startled me from behind, “Guhya?
 Is everything alright?
 I heard you scream.”